 Market and Model

 Pricing hasn't changed much, so, as before, you'll be looking at list pricing primarily in the £20,000 to £30,000 bracket, which is pretty much par for the course in the family hatchback segment.
+There's also the option of an Estate body style.
 Customers initially get a choice of three core trim levels - 'SE', 'SE Dynamic' and 'FR'.
 If you can afford more, you can talk to your dealer about further 'FR Sport', 'Xcellence' and 'Xcellence Lux' trim levels.